madsstoumann/elements/book/Icon.md

 # Iconic icons

-I don't think I was WIMPy as a kid, but I use WIMP (Window Icon Menu Pointing-device) everyday — and icons are a _huge_ part of that.
+I don't think I was WIMPy as a kid, but I use WIMP (Window Icon Menu Pointing-device) everyday — and icons are a **huge** part of any _graphical user interface_.

+Icons can either be _informative_ — like icons next to form fields, providing additional visual clues — or _actionable_, like the infamous “hamburger”-icon, triggering a mobile navigation.

+---

 ## User experience
-The [Nielsen Norman Group](https://www.nngroup.com/articles/icon-usability/) summarises the use of icons like this:
+The Nielsen Norman Group[^1] summarises the use of icons like this:

 > A user’s understanding of an icon is based on previous experience.
 Due to the absence of a standard usage for most icons, text labels are necessary to communicate the meaning and reduce ambiguity.